zephyrproject-rtos/rtos-benchmark/README.md

 # README

 The benchmark project contains a set of tests aimed to measure the performance of certain OS operations.
-It currently supports Zephyr and FreeRTOS.
-Tests are expected to be executed on a FRDM-K64F board.
+It currently supports both the qemu_x86 and frdm_k64f boards on Zephyr and only the frdm_k64f board on FreeRTOS.
+Additional boards and RTOSes are expected to be added in the future.

+It is recognized that running a benchmark test suite on QEMU is not generally recommended, and any results from that should be taken with a grain of salt.
+That being said, the primary reason it has been added has been to act as a blueprint for integrating additional boards and architectures.

 ## Setting Up